Cricket Eating: How, Why & Other Facts to Know

 So, yes, carbohydrates are important when exercising.
 But we also need to consider the activity we’re performing.
 Carbohydrates are more important for high-intensity anaerobic exercises when your muscles can’t get enough oxygen to quickly metabolize fat.
 Conversely, your body will burn more fat in light intensity exercises when oxygen is more readily available.

-Hiking is considered a moderate intensity exercise.
-Although you might encounter a steep hill and rugged terrain, hiking is essentially the same as walking.
+Hiking is considered a moderate intensity exercise (although the subsequent muscle soreness may argue otherwise).
+While you might encounter a steep hill and rugged terrain, hiking is essentially the same as walking.

 Your body actually burns a higher percentage of fat than carbohydrates when you’re walking or hiking.
 That’s because it has more oxygen available to do so.